izivkov/CasioGShockSmartSync/README.md

 When setting time, this app will also set the Home Time, Timezone and DST state to your current location.
 So when travelling to another timezone, just set time and you are good to go.

-## Troubleshooting ##
-It has been reported that on some Android 14 devices, after connecting the watch the first time, that watch will not connect automatically again, until the FORGET button is pressed.
-In this case, pair the watch **manually** using Bluetooth from the Android setting.
-After that, the app should work normally.

 ## Build Your Own App
 For those who want to build their own Android app for interfacing with the G-Shock 5000/5600 watches, I have also created an API (library) project [here](https://github.com/izivkov/GShockAPI).